 Nearly one in 25 Americans currently lives with a serious mental illness, and half of all chronic mental illness begins at the age of 14.
 These numbers are eye-opening, and underscore the importance of working nonstop to ensure those with mental health issues receive the proper care and treatment.
 Help is always available for those who suffer in our city, whether a simple lifestyle change is called for or more rigorous, ongoing treatment.

-The National Alliance on Mental Illness (NAMI) has designated October 6-12 as Mental Illness Awareness Week.
+The National Alliance on Mental Illness (NAMI) has a designated week every October for mental illness awareness.
 While doctors and nurses at The Portland Clinic continuously work with patients and their families dealing with mental health to help them cope, heal and progress, this week is an excellent opportunity for all of us to focus on the warning signs and treatment options available.
 It is very important to recognize and understand the signs of mental health issues, for your own safety and to possibly assist friends, family, neighbors or colleagues who may be suffering.

 While there are many stigmas related to mental illness, many mental health problems are associated with daily stress, transitions in life or other circumstances, including depression or unhealthy habits.